 Some people are unable to work due to adverse factors such as advanced age and being unable to learn new work skills.
 Similarly, you might be unable to work due to a lack of education.
 To learn more about qualifying for disability benefits, see our page about the Medical Vocational Guidelines.
 Also, if you are over 50 years old, read about how we help people who are over 50 years old obtain disability benefits.

 Cannon Disability Law is one of the best Social Security Disability firms in Idaho.
 For example, thousands of our clients win their Social Security Disability and Supplemental Security Income benefits with us.

 Because, we help our clients apply for Social Security Disability and SSI benefits.
-You can start with representation at the application stage of your case.
+You can hire a lawyer when you file your application with the SSA.
+In fact, we recommend it.
 This is important, because it prevents mistakes in your application.
 Become our client by contacting us today.
 You can also review our client paperwork on our Fee Agreement and Important Forms page.

 Next, we will appeal your case if you are denied benefits.
 After that, we will request a hearing for you.
 Additionally, we meet with our clients before the hearing.
 Our job is to help you understand the questions your Judge will ask.
 You will be ready to testify.
 We use our years of legal experience to prepare you to be good witness in your Idaho disability case.

 HIRE CANNON DISABILITY FOR NO MONEY UP FRONT